 English 111 projects, revised, edited, polished, final versions

-- Paraphrase example: Documented paragraph from the Adams and Weins articles
+- Paraphrase example: Documented paragraph from the Adams and Weins articles, separate from the essay

 Additional, optional material (not required, but will be weighted in the grade):

 - Anything else that you want to share with the world in your academic webfolio or on the home page, as long as it is appropriate for this purpose; i.e.: